HSLdevcom/digitransit-site/src/pages/en/developers/apis/2-routing-data-api/index.md

 ---
 title: Routing data API
 ---
-Routing data API provides five OpenTripPlanner router datasets: whole Finland and Estonia, HSL region, Southwest Finland region and two alternative Waltti datasets.
+Routing data API provides five OpenTripPlanner (OTP) router datasets: whole Finland and Estonia, HSL region, Southwest Finland region and two alternative Waltti datasets.
 The available data sets are documented in [the architecture page for this API](../../architecture/x-apis/2-routing-data-api/).

 ## OpenTripPlanner data and configuration files

-We provide a data container for each router (finland, hsl, varely, waltti and waltti-alt).
+The available files are split into different endpoints for each of our routers (finland, hsl, varely, waltti and waltti-alt).
 The currently active routing data can be viewed from the corresponding production HTTP endpoints (use of either `digitransit-subscription-key`
 URL parameter or a header is needed, browsing with a browser can be clumsy due to this limitation):